-Trump may soon join history’s club of one-term presidents, rejected by Americans they led
+Trump just joined history’s club of one-term presidents, rejected by the Americans they led

 Jimmy Carter, 1977-1981

 Despite serving only one term, no one has had a post-presidency as long and active as Jimmy Carter.
-At 96 and counting, he is both the president with the longest lifespan and the president with the longest post-presidency (nearly 40 years).
+At 96 and counting, he is both the president with the longest life span and the president with the longest post-presidency (nearly 40 years).
 His presidency was plagued by economic problems and the Iran hostage crisis; his post-presidency has been devoted to human rights, diplomacy and alleviating poverty.
 He has even published poetry, negotiated for hostage release in North Korea and been awarded a Nobel Peace Prize.

 George H.W.
 Bush, 1989-1993